574 Flatbush Avenue,

 4 people favorited this theater

 The Patio Theatre was supposed to be the crown jewel of the Century Theaters circuit, and was the largest and most luxurious by the company’s usual architect-designer team of R.Thomas Short and William Rau.
 The highly gilded and ornamented auditorium was described as “Old World Spanish”.
 The ceiling had an octagonal dome at the center, hung with a chandelier equipped with special lighting effects.
 The theatre took its name from a spacious patio in the center of the lobby.
 Surrounded by white marble columns, it had a large, three-tier fountain and reflecting pool.

 The Patio Theatre first opened on November 2, 1928, with John Barrymore’s silent “The Tempest” on screen and a musical program featuring the theatre’s resident orchestra, conducted by Howard Emerson, and the Kimball organ, played by Emil Velazco.
 The Patio Theatre did not present vaudeville due to nearby competition from three theatres that did—the Flatbush Theatre, Kenmore Theatre and Albemarle Theatre.

-Century gave up on the Patio and leased it to the cheapjack Springer Circuit, which tried a policy of double-feature foreign movies before giving up.
-The Patio was sold for demolition and replaced by an apartment building in 1960 or thereabouts.
+Century Theatres gave up on the Patio Theatre and leased it to the cheapjack Springer Circuit, which tried a policy of double-feature foreign movies before giving up.
+The Patio Theatre was sold for demolition and replaced by an apartment building in 1960 or thereabouts.

 Just login to your account and subscribe to this theater